-Note: Use pointed brackets around <URL> with full-stop after bracket.
+Use angled brackets around <URL> with full-stop after the bracket.

-Copyleft: You can use, modify and distribute freely on condition that any derivative works are released under the same conditions.
+Copyleft: You can use, modify and distribute freely if any derivative works are released under the same conditions.

 morgueFile Free Licence: You can not sell, license, sublicense, rent, transfer or distribute images exactly as they are without alteration.